Davy DMX

-David Franklin Reeves Jr. (known professionally as Davy DMX, Davy D or Davy Dee, and also credited under the name David Reeves) is an American musician, DJ, and producer best known for his work in cooperation with Run-DMC, Kurtis Blow, The Fat Boys, and Jam Master Jay.
+David Franklin Reeves Jr. (known professionally as Davy DMX, Davy D, or Davy Dee) is an American musician, DJ, and producer best known for his work in cooperation with Run-DMC, Kurtis Blow, the Fat Boys, and Jam Master Jay.
 An early associate of Russell Simmons and Larry Smith, Dave first made his name in the 1980s.

+He also toured with Public Enemy as a bassist.

 Early life

-Davy DMX was born in The Bronx borough of New York City on October 3, 1960.
-When he was ten years old, he moved with his family to Hollis, Queens, a largely African-American community notable as the home of such world-class achievers as Andrew Young, the Rev. Al Sharpton, Lani Guinier, Milt Jackson, Run-DMC and DJ Hurricane.
+Davy DMX was born in the Bronx borough of New York City on October 3, 1960.
+When he was ten years old, he moved with his family to Hollis, Queens, a largely African-American community notable as the home of such world-class achievers as Andrew Young, the Rev. Al Sharpton, Lani Guinier, Milt Jackson, Run-DMC, and DJ Hurricane.

 Of his musical education, Dave has said, "I always liked the Jackson 5 when I was young, so I got a guitar and taught myself how to play."
 Eventually, he also taught himself how to play bass, keyboards, and drums.
 At the dawn of hip-hop in the mid-70s, Dave taught himself how to deejay.
 He formed a local rap group in Hollis named Solo Sounds, which included DJ Hurricane and others.
-Davy produced songs for Run-DMC, The Fat Boys, Kurtis Blow, Spoonie Gee, Jimmy Spicer, The Afros and The Fearless Four.
+Davy produced songs for Run-DMC, the Fat Boys, Kurtis Blow, Spoonie Gee, Jimmy Spicer, the Afros, and the Fearless Four.
 In 1979, Dave began touring as the DJ for Kurtis Blow, who was managed by Hollis native Russell Simmons.
-The gig with Blow, which Dave performed through 1983, included a handful of dates in September 1980 on a bill with The Commodores and Bob Marley at Madison Square Garden.
+The gig with Blow, which Dave performed through 1983, included a handful of dates in September 1980 on a bill with Commodores and Bob Marley at Madison Square Garden.